SLBlackHatMan/WindowsGSM.SCUM/README.md

 Does not force -QueryPort

-Does not overwrite server config files
+Does not overwrite server configuration files

 Does not hard-kill the server process

-This is intentional for maximum compatibility with managed hosting providers.
+These choices are intentional to ensure maximum compatibility and stability.

-🧪 Compatibility
-Environment	Supported
-WindowsGSM v1.23.1	✅
-Windows Server 2016	✅ (runtimes required)
-Windows Server 2019+	✅
-Windows 10 / 11	✅
-ZAP-Hosting Game Server	✅
-ZAP Rootserver / VPS	✅
-Dedicated Server	✅
 🐛 Issues & Support

 When opening an issue, please include: